 We are comfortable using these genetically modified crops because scientists and the FDA, who have been studying genetic engineering for many years, agree that food ingredients made with these methods are safe and aren’t different from other ingredients.

 We use Corn (HFCS), Soy and Sugar (Molasses) that are derived from GMO sources in our V8 Splash products.

 All other ingredients are not genetically modified.

-Our V8 Splash beverages are packaged in PET recyclable bottles and are made from recycled material.
+Our V8 Splash beverages are packaged in PET recyclable bottles.
 PET bottles do not contain BPA.

 OUR PACKAGING AND BPA

 We understand that some people would prefer to avoid bisphenol A (BPA), although FDA has determined that it’s safe to use in food packaging.
 Historically, BPA has been used in food packaging to line metal cans and to preserve the food’s taste and its nutritional value.

 PET bottles, pouches and cartons such as those used for V8® beverages, Swanson® broths and Campbell’s sauces are (and have always been) non-BPA packaging.